knoepsche/node-red-contrib-filesystem-fork/README.md

+#Fork of node-red-contrib-filesystem

+The original version gives error messages when copying files.
+This has been noticed with Node-Red on Windows.
+This fork fixes the problem:

+Here will
+fs.promises.copyFile
+and
+fse.copy
+used
+instead of
+fs.promises.cp

 # Filesystem Operations for Node-RED

 The node-red-contrib-fs is a set of Node-RED nodes for work with the filesystem.
 The following nodes are available: